FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: Application: spatial surface temperatures emulation

-As in Section~\ref{subsection:global-forcing-posterior}, we propose to probe whether FaIRGP can be used to estimate spatial forcing maps.
+As in Section~\ref{subsection:global-forcing-posterior}, we propose to probe whether FaIRGP can be used to infer spatial forcing maps.
 Since we do not have a spatial forcing model, we simply use a spatially constant forcing prior for $\sfF(x,t)$.
-We update it with spatially-resolved temperature observations from \textit{historical} and SSPs scenarios.
+We update it with spatially-resolved temperature data from \textit{historical} and SSPs scenarios.
 Figure~\ref{fig:spatial-radiative-forcing} compares the obtained posterior mean forcing with historical forcing maps simulated with NorESM2-LM.

-The magnitude of the emulated posterior forcing is relatively conservative and does not reach the same level as the ground truth maps.
-However, the emulated forcing successfully captures the hemispheric contrast during the 1960-1990 period, as well as the overall temporal increase and large-scale spatial forcing patterns.
-Despite struggling to reproduce the same magnitude of the forcing, this is encouraging considering that the emulated spatial patterns are solely inferred from temperature patterns.
-Using a more informative prior for the spatial forcing could easily help improve these results.
+The magnitude of the inferred posterior mean forcing with FaIRGP is very conservative, and does not align with the magnitude of the forcing levels observed in the groundtruth NorESM2-LM maps.
+The sign of the inferred forcing with FaIRGP also disagrees with the groundtruth maps in several regions.
+This is most evident around 90$^\circ$ latitudes, where FaIRGP infers a positive forcing whilst NorESM2-LM simulations suggest a negative forcing.

+We attribute this discrepancy to FaIRGP relying only on local temperature anomalies to infer local radiative forcing.
+Whilst high latitudes tend to warm faster than around the equator (due among things to surface albedo feedback and atmospheric circulation for equator to poles), the top-of-atmospheric effective radiative forcing at high latitudes can remain negative (due to higher albedo, larger zenith-angle).
+This underlines an important point: FaIRGP performs probabilistic inference of local radiative forcing given local temperature anomalies, which alone is not sufficient to account for the complex spatiotemporal dynamics of the climate system.
+However, there are reason to believe that informing this probabilistic inference with additional covariates, such as surface albedo or net top-of-atmosphere data, could enhance the accuracy of the inferred spatial forcing maps.

+Finally, we note that whilst the spatial forcing maps inferred with FaIRGP inadequately capture the groundtruth forcing magnitude and pattern, they still manage to partially reproduce two important features of the climate system: the overall temporal increase in forcing, as well as the mid-1900s hemispheric contrast.
+In particular, Figure~\ref{fig:spatial-radiative-forcing-latitudinal} shows that whilst predictions largely underestimate the forcing magnitude, they also display some latitudinal correlation with the NorESM2-LM simulated forcing over the 1940-1980 period.
+This is encouraging considering that the predicted spatial patterns are solely inferred from temperature patterns.